SOE Agent Profiles

 Fate: Captured, deported to Germany, executed

-Denise Bloch was born in 1916, the only daughter of Parisian Jews Jacques and Suzanne Bloch.
+Denise Bloch was born on 21 January 1916, the only daughter of Parisian Jews Jacques and Suzanne Bloch.
 She grew up in the capital with her three brothers, Jean‐Louis, Jean‐Claude, and the youngest, Jean‐Pierre, eight years her junior.
 When war came Jacques, Jean‐Louis and Jean‐Claude served with the French army: her father and Jean‐Louis were taken prisoner, but Jean‐Claude returned to France and later joined the resistance.

 Over the next two years Denise gained her first experiences of leading a secret life, as she, Jean‐Claude and their mother adapted to living as Jews under Nazi rule, using false papers and constantly changing addresses to avoid police and Gestapo attention.
 By the summer of 1942 the situation in Paris had become extremely dangerous, and the family decided to move to the relative safety of Lyon, then still in the southern "free" or unoccupied zone of the country.
 They left at the right time, just evading the Vel d'hiv round‐up: one of the worst atrocities in the city's history, it resulted in the deportation of more than 12,000 Jews to the death camps.
 Adopting the surname "Barrault", Denise, Jean‐Pierre and her parents (her father had been released from captivity the previous year) were safely smuggled across the demarcation line and arrived in Lyon on 17 July.